 Each year, the Lavender Law® Career Fair draws over 500 law students from around the country.
 The event allows students to interview and connect with top law firms and corporate legal departments as well as government and non-profit agencies.
 Additionally, law student attendees are invited to participate in three award competitions designed to recognize the next generation of LGBTQ+ legal professionals.
 Awards geared specifically toward law students are the:

-Law student members of the LGBT Bar also have the chance to prove their leadership skills by becoming one of the 12 regional chairs in the organization’s Law Student Congress.
-If you are interested in getting involved with the Law Student Congress, please email us at firstname.lastname@example.org.
+Law student members of the LGBT Bar also have the chance to prove their leadership skills by becoming a member of the Law Student Congress board.
+If you are interested in getting involved with the Law Student Congress, please email the board chairs at firstname.lastname@example.org.

 The “Gay Blood Ban”